sergentd/modelisation-verification/homework/proofs/README.md

 * a representation for Algebraic Abstract Data Types (with tests);
 * a representation for conjectures and theorems;
-* parts of the Boolean and Natural data types;
+* parts of the Boolean and Natural data types.
-* some theorem generators;
-* some example proofs.

 ## Comments on Code